Binning Wood SoSOL

 Courses

-There will be White, Yellow, Orange, Light Green, Short Green, Green, Blue and Brown courses.
+There will be Follow-the-string, White, Yellow, Orange, Light Green, Short Green, Green, Blue and Brown courses.

 Course | Length / Ascent | Description |